-- 14.11 It should be noted that the Education (Pupil Information) (England) Regulations 2005 do not apply to academies so the rights available to parents in those Regulations to access their child's educational records are not applicable to academies in the Trust.
-Instead, requests from parents for Personal Data about their child must be dealt with under the GDPR (as outlined above).
-This is without prejudice to the obligation on the Trust in the Education (Independent School Standards) Regulations 2014 to provide an annual report of each registered student's progress and attainment in the main subject areas taught to every Parent (unless they agree otherwise in writing). - 14.12 Following receipt of a Subject Access Request, and provided that there is sufficient information to process the request, an entry should be made in the School's Subject Access log book, showing the date of receipt, the Data Subject's name, the name and address of requester (if different), the type of Data required (e.g. Student Record, Personnel Record), and the planned date for supplying the information (not more than one calendar month from the request date).
-Should more information be required to establish either the identity of the Data Subject (or agent) or the type of Data requested, the date of entry in the log will be date on which sufficient information has been provided. - 14.13 Where requests are "manifestly unfounded or excessive", in particular because they are repetitive, the School can: - 14.13.1 charge a reasonable fee taking into account the administrative costs of providing the information; or - 14.13.2 refuse to respond.
+- 13.10 It should be noted that the Education (Pupil Information) (England) Regulations 2005 do not apply to academies so the rights available to parents in those Regulations to access their child's educational records are not applicable to academies in the Trust.
+Instead, requests from parents for Personal Data about their child must be dealt with under the UK GDPR (as outlined above).
+This is without prejudice to the obligation on the Trust in the Education (Independent School Standards) Regulations 2014 to provide an annual report of each registered pupil's progress and attainment in the main subject areas taught to every Parent (unless they agree otherwise in writing). - 13.11 Following receipt of a Subject Access Request, and provided that there is sufficient information to process the request, an entry should be made in the school's Subject Access log book, showing the date of receipt, the Data Subject's name, the name and address of requester (if different), the type of Data required (e.g. Student Record, Personnel Record), and the planned date for supplying the information (not more than one calendar month from the request date).
+Should more information be required to establish either the identity of the Data Subject (or agent) or the type of Data requested, the date of entry in the log will be the date on which sufficient information has been provided. - 13.12 Where requests are "manifestly unfounded or excessive", in particular because they are repetitive, the school can: - 13.12.1 charge a reasonable fee taking into account the administrative costs of providing the information; or - 13.12.2 refuse to respond.

-However, this will be discussed first with the Information Commissioner's Office (ICO), as typically they advise organisations to act with a high level of accountability and transparency, which means co-operating with requesters under most circumstances.
+However, this will be discussed first with our legal advisors then the Information Commissioner's Office (ICO), as typically they advise organisations to act with a high level of accountability and transparency, which means cooperating with requesters under most circumstances.

-- 14.14 Where we refuse to respond to a request, the response must explain why to the individual, informing them of their right to complain to the supervisory authority and to a judicial remedy without undue delay and at the latest within one month.
-Members of staff should refer to any guidance issued by the ICO on Subject Access Requests and consult the DPO before refusing a request. - 14.15 Certain information may be exempt from disclosure so members of staff will need to consider what exemptions (if any) apply and decide whether you can rely on them.
+- 13.13 Where we refuse to respond to a request, the response must explain why to the individual, informing them of their right to complain to the supervisory authority and to a judicial remedy without undue delay and at the latest within one month.
+Members of staff should refer to any guidance issued by the ICO on Subject Access Requests and consult the DPO before refusing a request. - 13.14 Certain information may be exempt from disclosure so members of staff will need to consider what exemptions (if any) apply and decide whether you can rely on them.
 For example, information about third parties may be exempt from disclosure.
 In practice, this means that you may be entitled to withhold some documents entirely or you may need to redact parts of them.
 Care should be taken to ensure that documents are redacted properly.
-Please seek further advice or support from the DPO if you are unsure which exemptions apply. - 14.16 In the context of a School a Subject Access Request is normally part of a broader complaint or concern from a Parent or may be connected to a disciplinary or grievance for an employee.
+Please seek further advice or support from the DPO if you are unsure which exemptions apply. - 13.15 In the context of a school a Subject Access Request is normally part of a broader complaint or concern from a Parent or may be connected to a disciplinary or grievance for an employee.
 Members of staff should therefore ensure that the broader context is taken into account when responding to a request and seek advice if required on managing the broader issue and the response to the request.

-15. Providing information over the telephone
+14. Providing information over the telephone